curateteaching/digitalpedagogy/keywords/assessment.md

 * Copy of Artifact: forthcoming
 * Creator: Jason Luther

 The previous student example of reflection demonstrates how a student might approach narratively describing the skills and concepts learned in connection with a particular project, assignment, course, or series of courses.
 A key question in reflective assignments is how you get students to reflect meaningfully.
 Luther's assignment shows the careful use of guiding questions that allow students to consider what they produced (a zine), what they learned, and how they self-assess their learning.

-JENTERY: I especially appreciate the last sentence of this annotation.
-Would you be willing to elaborate on it?
-How does self-assessment happen, and how is it prompted?
+This course relied on the use of student grading contracts as part of the process.
+At the end of the course, students returned to those contracts, along with a set of reflective questions provided by the instructor, to think about what they had learned.
+Guiding reflective questions included both the process of creating the zine and the material results in the form of a grade.
+Students answered questions such as: "What goals did you have for this zine and did you meet them?"; "Talk about the limitations and choices you made with regard to the materials of your zine and the tools required?"; and "What was your vision and how was it compromised by these tool and technologies?"
+Such reflective questions engage students in a conversation about their own expectations and the results in a helpful analysis of the end product.

 ### Catalyst for Learning ePortfolio Site
 ![screenshot](images/assessmentCatalyst.png)